 Some health insurance policies exclude coverage for injuries sustained in a car accident.
-Depending on the terms, your policy could cover none, some, or all of medical expenses resulting from injuries from a car crash.
+Depending on the terms, your policy could cover none, some, or all of the medical expenses resulting from injuries from a car crash.

 Health insurance policies also vary by state and insurance provider, so before declining all medical coverage on your car insurance policy, such as medical payments (Med Pay), uninsured motorist (UM), underinsured motorist (UIM) or personal injury protection (PIP), you need to review and understand the specific details of your health insurance policy.

-- If both your health insurer and car insurer pay for medical bills, will your health insurer ask to be reimbursed for claims they paid on?
+If both your health insurer and car insurer pay for medical bills, will your health insurer ask to be reimbursed for claims they paid on?

-Probably not, unless the passenger is also on your health policy, but knowing the answer can help you determine if you want to carry MedPay or PIP so that your car’s passengers will have some medical coverage, if that is of importance to you.
+Probably not, unless the passenger is also on your health policy, but knowing the answer can help you determine if you want to carry MedPay or PIP so that your car’s passengers will have some medical coverage if that is important to you.

 Even if your health insurer does cover injuries related to a car crash (so you don’t feel the need for MedPay or PIP), carrying uninsured/underinsured motorist bodily injury may be worth the cost if you want to have the ability to claim for lost wages and pain and suffering – items that your health insurer won’t cover.

 If you are uncertain if you can afford medical coverage as part of your car insurance policy, get quotes for a policy with and without medical coverage to compare costs and make a decision.